 Ativan is a tranquilizing medication used to treat anxiety, insomnia and seizures.
 The benefit to this drug is that it produces a calming effect on the brain and nerves without impairing the cardiovascular or respiratory systems.
 Doctors are aware of the potential risks for addiction, which is why most prescribe the drug for 3 to 4 months.

 Here are some conditions that Ativan can treat:

 - Chronic sleep problems

 How Addictive is Ativan?

 Ativan can cause a physical dependence.
 First, the body develops a tolerance to the drug and you require more of it to get the same effects.
-This is one of the reasons why doctors only like this drug for a short period of time.
+Doctors only like this drug for a short period of time because of how addictive Ativan is.
 After a few months, Ativan doesn’t work as well.
 In addition, the risk for overdose increases as your tolerance and dosages increase.

 Second, when you are dependent on Ativan, you can suffer withdrawal effects.
 Because it’s difficult to stop using the drug, mental and behavioral symptoms can develop as well.
 This is what true addiction is – a chronic brain disorder characterized by compulsive use of substances despite negative consequences.